myConsciousness/myConsciousness/README.md

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-20T01:37:55.650Z
 >
 > I have found deck.blue's performance drops in Safari especially when scrolling

 ---

-> Shinya Kato 🌮 @shinyakato.dev 2024-02-20T01:17:39.408Z
->
-> It's surprising in a good way that the Belarusian community has a presence in Bluesky!

----
 <!-- MY-BSKY_TIMELINE:END -->